Boys volleyball popular with George Washington High football players, wrestlers

 The GW Patriots are helping break the stereotype that volleyball is just a sport for girls.

-Hamid and Maio will be the senior members on next year’s team.
+Hamid and Maio will be the senior members of next year’s team.

-All of them hoping to make volleyball a winning mainstay at George Washington High.
+All of them are hoping to make volleyball a winning mainstay at George Washington High.

 The team will begin their season in February 2024.